MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MapiVirtualDirectory.md

 The ExtendedProtectionSPNList parameter specifies a list of valid Service Principal Names (SPNs) if you're using Extended Protection for Authentication on the virtual directory.
 Valid values are:

 - $null: This is the default value.
-- Single SPN or comma delimited list of valid SPNs: The SPN value format is \<protocol\>/\<FQDN\>.
+- Single SPN or comma delimited list of valid SPNs: The SPN value format is `Protocol\FQDN`.
 For example, HTTP/mail.contoso.com.
 To add an SPN that's not an FQDN (for example, HTTP/ContosoMail), you also need to use the AllowDotlessSPN value for the ExtendedProtectionFlags parameter.

 ```yaml
 Type: MultiValuedProperty